 Today, the Debtor continues to sell its inventory and monetize contracts in transition in an orderly fashion.
 The Mega estate is also working towards filing a joint liquidating plan.
 It is, no doubt, unfortunate and disappointing to see a successful, #1 California business go out of existence in less than two years.
 And, we can’t help but wonder what might have been had GEDF made more of an effort to reach mutually a beneficial agreement prior to bankruptcy, or if Mega had not put all its financing eggs in the GEDF basket, or if it had found a new lender or even a buyer.
 Perhaps dozens of employees would still have jobs, taxes would continue to be paid to city, state and federal governments and RV customers would have more choice when buying.
 In any event, the case illustrates the complex and interconnected relationship between borrowers and lenders and contains important lessons for both.

-Adam co-founded Pioneer, a bankruptcy trade claim investment fund, in 2009.
-Adam and the team have invested in nearly 100 bankruptcy cases.
+Adam is co-founder and portfolio manager at Pioneer, a bankruptcy trade claim investment fund.
+Over the past ten years Adam and the team have invested in more than 100 bankruptcy cases.
 In support of these investment activities, he has developed a unique expertise in analyzing all aspects of commercial bankruptcy cases.
-Adam, representing Pioneer, has served on Unsecured Creditor Committees and Plan Trust Advisory…
+Adam has served on…

 Opportunities in Bankruptcy: Turning Coal Into Diamonds

 Absolute Priority Rule in Bankruptcy: Are You Atop the List?

 What Constitutes the “Legal Rate” in a Solvent Debtor Bankruptcy Case?

 Please log in again.
 The login page will open in a new window.
 After logging in you can close it and return to this page.